Citrine Pendant Earrings

 2" x 1/2"

-These mid-1920s citrine-glass pendant earrings are probably Czech in origin.
-What’s really unique is the metal inlays in each drop, which give the appearance of marcasites.
+These citrine pendant earrings from the mid-1920s are probably Czech in origin.
+What’s really unique is the metal inlays in each glass drop, which give the appearance of marcasites.
 The faceted, domed crystal at the top (designed to fall at the earlobe) is the same color as the bead and drop.
-These all-original, Art Deco screw-back earrings can be modified for pierced ears.
-Scroll down to see a pair that have already been converted as well as coordinating pieces.
+These all-original, Art Deco screw-back earrings are rich in color and can be modified for pierced ears.
+Scroll down to see a pair that has already been converted as well as coordinating pieces.

-Vintage Bracelets, 1920s Jewelry, R.F.
+- Vintage Bracelets, 1920s Jewelry, R.F.
 Simmons JewelryThis vintage Art Deco bracelet by Simmons, a company known for their innovation, has rectangular dark-citrine-glass stones set in the center of alternating panels of sterling silver filigree.
 The clasp on this piece is unique and secure.
 This bracelet is wider than most of its filigree counterparts, which makes me think it may be an early 1930s piece.
-Scroll down to see Art Deco citrine earrings and necklaces that coordinate beautifully with this bracelet.USD$275.00
+Scroll down to see Art Deco citrine jewels that coordinate beautifully with this bracelet.USD$295.00